FedML-AI/FedML/python/examples/cross_silo/mqtt_s3_fedavg_fhe_mnist_lr_example/README.md

 - model serving

 ## Acknowledgement
-Our FHE functionality adopts some part of the work from https://github.com/tanmayghai18/he-encryption-shelfi
+Our FHE functionality adopts some part of the work from https://github.com/tanmayghai18/he-encryption-shelfi and also there is a version using the TenSeal library.